ooni/spec/test-specs/ts-001-bridget.md

 # Privacy considerations

-  * Bridge location should not be devolved to adversaries.
+  * Bridge location should not be revealed to adversaries.
   * If possible, the fact that a scan is running should be difficult to detect.

 # Packet capture considerations